Michael H. Miller: Education and early career

-Command and flag
+Career

 Following Coronado, Miller was assigned as the Operations Officer for the Seventh Fleet on board USS Blue Ridge (LCC-19), home ported in Yokosuka, Japan.
 He returned to John F. Kennedy in August 1999 as her 23rd Commanding Officer, and left almost immediately for an extended deployment to the Persian Gulf.
-He reported for duty as the Deputy Director of the White House Military Office (WHMO) in November 2000.
+He reported for duty as the deputy director of the White House Military Office (WHMO) in November 2000.
 Miller was commissioned as a Deputy Assistant to the President and the first-ever active duty Director of the White House Military Office in November 2002.